 The Company has an audit committee and a remuneration committee both consisting of two non-executive directors.
 The terms of reference and composition of the audit and remuneration committees were determined as part of the process of the listing of the Company.
-During the year ended 30 June 2010, four audit committee and two remuneration committee meetings were held.
+During the year ended 30 June 2011, four audit committee and three remuneration committee meetings were held.
 Each committee is to meet at least twice a year.

-The audit committee comprises Brett Sandercock (Chairman), and John Murray.
-The remuneration committee comprises Graham Titcombe (Chairman), and John Murray.
+The audit committee comprises Brett Sandercock (Chairman), and Patrick Elliott.
+The remuneration committee comprises Michael Quinn (Chairman), and Patrick Elliott.

-The audit committee reviews the financial statements of the Company and monitors the integrity of the financial statements.
-The audit committee also keeps under review the effectiveness of the Company's internal controls and risk management systems.
+The audit committee assists the Board with its oversight responsibilities for the financial statements, the integrity of financial reporting and the effectiveness of the Company's internal controls over financial reporting.